Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ### High Concept and Trouble

 So, the first thing you need to answer is: _just exactly who is your character_?
-The easiest is to start from an existing movie/novel/anime/comic book/... character and customize it from there.
+Some people prefer starting from an existing movie/novel/anime/comic book/... character and customize it from there.
 Some people start from musics, or from word associations.
 In Ronin Time Bureaucrats, pretty much anything does, so pick your poison.

-In Ronin Time Bureaucrat, you can even use the Time Deck, so let's try that.
+If you feel like it, you can even use the Time Deck.
+Let's try that!

 * _Who am I?_